milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Forgot account?
 Sign Up
 Full Data Policy
+The California Consumer Privacy Act is effective as of January 1, 2020.
+California residents can learn more about their privacy rights here.
 What kinds of information do we collect?
 How do we use this information?
 How is this information shared?